abdulateeb/OIBSIP/README.md

 # OIBSIP

-Welcome to my Oasis Infobyte Internship repository.
+Welcome to my Oasis Infobyte internship projects repository.
 This repository contains all the projects completed during the internship.